ellygaytor/Sedum/publish/home.md

   - `author`
   - `list` ('True' or 'False')
 #### Generation
-1. Run `cargo run [source] [result]`, setting the source directory and the directory you want the generated files to be placed in
+1. Run `cargo run [source] [result]`, setting the source directory and the directory you want the generated files to be placed in.

 ### Netlify